 In other words, bounce rate indicates how many people took one look at your website and left immediately – Probably straight to your nearest competitor.

-If your website is a blog, where viewers are only really expected to interact with the first page, a high bounce rate is no problem.
+There are few, highly-select instances where a high bounce rate is acceptable, but for most websites, it is a red flag that something is wrong.
 But, if you have a website with multiple pages that leads consumers to share contact information or purchase an item, then a high bounce rate is a serious concern.

-A high bounce rate is a great indicator that the consumers visiting your page don’t like what they see.
+A high bounce rate is a great indicator that the consumers visiting your page don’t like what they see and that it did not want they were looking for in the first place.
 You should know what the average bounce rate is for your industry.
 If your bounce rate is higher than average, consider making some real changes to your website with the help of an experienced web developer.

 In our tech-savvy world, your website may very well be the first impression your business gets to make.
 It should be an accurate representation of your brand identity and the products or services you offer.
 Whether it’s a logo change or the addition of new products or services, if you make any significant changes to your business, you should also update these on your website.

-Consistent branding is key and gives site visitors the most positive and accurate introduction to your business possible.
+Consistent branding is key to building confidence and gives site visitors the most positive and accurate introduction to your business possible.
 If you’ve recently changed your marketing message, added or removed products or services, and especially if you’ve rebranded, you should update your website as soon as possible.

-If your business website suffers from one of the issues we’ve discussed here, it’s time to seriously start planning your site’s makeover.
+If your business website suffers from one of the issues we’ve discussed here, it’s time to seriously start planning your website update.
 Not sure where to start?
-At Get YOU Found we’ve developed high-quality websites for local and national companies.
-The fresh designs website development give the business a fresh new look.
-Many times while doing the web design work we also take the time to optimize the site to improve the website visibility in search results.
+At Get YOU Found, our digital marketing team has developed high-quality websites for local and national companies.
+Using fresh designs, website development gives your business a fresh new look.
+Many times while doing the web design work our digital marketing analysis can identify other ways to optimize the site to improve the website effectiveness and visibility in search results.
 Contact us at (336) 790-6735 for a quick consultation and to begin redesigning your business’s website today!